Ana Fernández / SEO

 • Authority and external links (off-page SEO)

-• Technical structure of the site (technical SEO)
+• Technical site structure (technical SEO)

 • User experience (UX, speed, mobile, etc.)